mapanet/NSE/docs/01_Import_AMAI.md

 Saves as : NSE_por_AGEB_AMAI_2024-IMPORT.xlsx

-## 3 We need to edit Excel file to:
+## 3 We need to edit Excel file fix:

 - Get rid of columns we don't need "TAMAÑO_DE_LOCALIDAD"
 - We need to standarize headers as file has merged cells in headers: